petardaszymek/realtime_streaming_project/README.md

 ## Getting Started

+You have to download jars: spark-cassandra-connection and spark-sql-kafka according to your versions of your platforms and put them into spark jars folder

 To run the project locally, make sure you have Docker and Docker Compose installed.
 Then, execute:

 ```bash